mmatschiner/tutorials/substitution_model_selection/README.md

 <p align="center"><img src="img/paup1.png" alt="Command-line version of PAUP*" width="600"></p>

 <a name="paup"></a>
-## Model selection and basic phylogeny inference in PAUP*
+## Model selection and basic phylogenetic inference in PAUP*

 Comparisons of substitution models based on their fit to sequence data has been implemented in several tools, and has most often been performed using the program [jModelTest](https://github.com/ddarriba/jmodeltest2) ([Darriba et al. 2012](https://www.nature.com/articles/nmeth.2109)).
 But since automatic selection of substitution models has recently also been implemented in the PAUP\* and the installation of PAUP\* will anyway be required for other tutorials in this repository, I here present model selection with PAUP\* instead of jModelTest.
 In practice, the model selection is very similar between the two programs.